 Being a small town, Geraldine does not have a public transit system used by locals to get to and from work.

-In terms of college education, Geraldine is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.74% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Geraldine is somewhat higher than in the average US city of 21.84%: 28.74% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Geraldine in 2022 was $31,096, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
 This equates to an annual income of $124,384 for a family of four.
 However, Geraldine contains both very wealthy and poor people as well.